AlphaZ-Ai/isaac_ros_cloud_control/SETUP.md

 }
 ```

-then you need to send the `POST /mission` endpoint with the following body
+then you need to send the `POST /mission` endpoint with the following body, if you want to send more missions, you need to change the name of the mission.

 ```json
 {